Wung8/RL/README.md

 All demo files should work out of the box.

-Trained PPO agent playing flappy bird and single player slime volleyball:
+Trained PPO agent playing flappy bird and slime volleyball:

 ![Untitled video - Made with Clipchamp (1)](https://github.com/user-attachments/assets/ef0a4d8b-bafd-406a-9028-88e794814334)